google/fhir-data-pipes/doc/docs/concepts.md

 | Exploratory data science or ML use cases | Use the generated Parquet files which as _"near lossless"_ for enhanced data science workflows | Can either use the Parquet or custom schema to power dashboards or reports |
 | Push FHIR data to a central FHIR Data Store for a Shared Health Record or single repository for analytics workloads | Use the Pipelines Controller to push from a FHIR source to a FHIR sink | Management of the intermediate Parquet files created as part of the pipelines |

-## Pre-defined views for flattening FHIR data
+## Simplify querying with Pre-defined views
 The heavily nested nature of FHIR resources requires complex SQL queries that can make it difficult to work with for analytics use cases.
 A common approach to address this is to flatten the data into a set of views (virtual or materialized) which can then be queried using simpler SQL statements.

 FHIR Data Pipes provides two approaches for flattening the FHIR Resources into virtual or materialized views